michaelxwebb/Enterprise-IAM-Lab/README.md

 ### Step 2: Create Groups
 - Department based security groups were created and dynamic groups were implemented to automate user assignments based on department attributes.
 The addition of dynamic groups reduced administrative overhead and ensured users were automatically placed into the correct groups as their attributes change.
-- The second screenshot shows and example where, S.Jones (HR Admin) and E.Carter (HR user) were assigned to the HR Users group based on their department attribute.
+- The second screenshot shows an example where, S.Jones (HR Admin) and E.Carter (HR user) were assigned to the HR Users group based on their department attribute.

  <img width="1915" height="1079" alt="Screenshot 2026-06-15 171210" src="https://github.com/user-attachments/assets/42adfcc6-29fa-412d-b90c-95e521d384db" />
  <img width="1919" height="1079" alt="Screenshot 2026-06-15 171152" src="https://github.com/user-attachments/assets/3d9bf8b0-cd18-4d2e-bad1-dd327182e6cf" />